 Overall, traffic seen a slight shift from trends from past years.
 While Day 2 is historically quieter on Twitter, this year, it saw higher engagement than Day1.
 A big part of this traffic is due to one heavily retweeted post from a keynote speaker at the neighboring New Media Expo that included the #CES hashtag (this same tweet accounted for the majority of the LinkedIn links), but even without that, Day 2 still saw a larger spike than Day 1.

 Stay tuned as our continuing coverage of CES 2013 Twitter trends will be back tomorrow morning.
 If you have specific questions, feel free to reach out to @SimplyMeasured on Twitter.
-To analyze your own traffic and audience, request a free trial.
+To analyze your own traffic and audience, request a demo.